Kamal-Lahouir/Kamal-Lahouir/README.md

 # Kamal LAHOUIR&nbsp;

 Hi there
-👨‍💻 I'm currently working as an AI engineer intern, learning and contributing to various AI projects.
+👨‍💻 I'm currently working as an AI engineer, learning and contributing to various AI projects.
 I'm passionate about the field of artificial intelligence and its potential to change the world.

 🚀 Skills:

 Programming languages: Python 🐍, C++ 🗃️, Java ☕
-Machine learning frameworks: TensorFlow 🤖, PyTorch 🔥
-Data analysis tools: NumPy 🔢, Pandas 🐼, Matplotlib 📈
+Machine learning frameworks: LangChain, TensorFlow 🤖, PyTorch 🔥 Data analysis tools: NumPy 🔢, Pandas 🐼, Matplotlib 📈
 Other tools: Git 🌳, Linux 🐧, Jupyter Notebook 📓